Things to Do with Kids in Orlando, Florida

 We came here twice.
 Both times for dinner.
 Both times we took a chance without reservations.
 I wouldn’t recommend this at all, especially on a Saturday night.
 However if you find yourself in this situation, we managed to score bar seating at Portobellos.

-We crammed a lot of fun into 5 days.
+We crammed a lot of fun into 5 days in the Orlando area.
 We had hoped to try out indoor surfing too, but regrettably, we found that we did have to cut somethings out.
 One thing that was easy to skip was the $15 per person entrance fee at ESPN Wide World of Sports.
 We thought we would take our major league sports fan to have dinner at the Sports Grill one evening but you can’t get even get to the restaurant without paying the entrance fee. $60 for four before I have even had a drink?
 No thanks.

 After long days of “making memories” together at the theme parks, it was great to be able to come home to a full-sized villa rather a single hotel room and have some “space” from each other.
 I would highly recommend going this route if you are planning a trip to the happiest place on earth anytime soon.

 Disclosure: My trip was sponsored by Holiday Inn Club Vacations, who provided a two-night stay.
 We paid for most of the activities outside the resort.
 This post is solely my opinion and based on my experience without outside influence.